Saikai, Nagasaki: Population

+History

+Sakai is within ancient Hizen Province.

-The modern city of Saikai was established on April 1, 2005, from the merger of five towns on the northern tip of Nishisonogi Peninsula: the former town of Saikai, Ōseto, Ōshima, Sakito and Seihi (all from Nishisonogi District).
+The city of Saikai was established on April 1, 2005, from the merger of five towns on the northern tip of Nishisonogi Peninsula: the former town of Saikai, Ōseto, Ōshima, Sakito and Seihi (all from Nishisonogi District).
 Its city hall is the former town hall of Ōseto.

-The economy of the towns in this area were dominated by fishing and whaling in the Edo period, and coal mining in the Meiji period.
-The area is now primarily agricultural, with forestry products and tourism also of importance.

-However, on Oshima island, north of Saikai and close to Sasebo, a large shipyard is active building bulk ships and metal structures, i.e. Oshima Shipbuilding, in which the Sumitomo Heavy Industries has shares.

 Geography

+Saikai is located on the northern tip of the Nishisonogi Peninsula, surrounded on three sides by the Goto Sea, Sasebo Bay, and Ōmura Bay, and islands scattered around the area.
+Most of the area has a ria coastline, with a complex, indented coastline.
+The highest peak on the peninsula is Mount Nagaura, 561 meters above sea level (the summit is in Nagasaki City).
+The area down to the coast is hilly and includes evergreen broad-leaved forests, cedar and cypress forests, orchards, and farmland, with a narrow plain.